 Marty Newell, Chief Operating Officer

 Marty Newell is the chief operating officer of the Center for Rural Strategies.
-Before helping found Rural Strategies, Marty served as an executive director of the Kentukcy Arts Council, general manager of Austin (Texas) Community Television, development director for the Connecticut Food Bank, and as a private consultant to such organizations as the Rural School and Community Trust, National Endowment for the Arts, Appalachain Regional Commission, the U.S. Department of Agriculture, numerous private foundations, and many nonprofit organizations.
-As a 17-year-old, Marty was a founding member of Appalshop, the award-winning media nad cultural organizaion based in his hometown of Whitesburg, Kentucky.
+Before helping start Rural Strategies, Marty served as an executive director of the Kentucky Arts Council, general manager of Austin (Texas) Community Television, development director for the Connecticut Food Bank, and as a private consultant to such organizations as the Rural School and Community Trust, National Endowment for the Arts, Appalachian Regional Commission, the U.S. Department of Agriculture, numerous private foundations, and many nonprofit organizations.
+As a 17-year-old, Marty was a founding member of Appalshop, the award-winning media and cultural organization based in his hometown of Whitesburg, Kentucky.
 He served in a variety of production and administrative rolls for nearly 20 years at Appalshop including creating the Headwaters television series and as general manager of WMMT-FM.
 Marty received his bachelor's degree in film and Appalachian studies from the Union Institute.
-He lives in Central Kentucky and New York's Adirondack Mountains.